lexman/tuttle/doc/tutorial.md

 # Tutorial

-The purpose of this tutorial is to explain, line by line, the demo project for finding the importance of each musketeer in the novel *The Three Musketeers*, given the text in a zip archive.
-You will produce a [png bar graph](http://abonnasseau.github.io/tuttle/docs/musketeers_assets/characters_count.png) and a [csv file](http://abonnasseau.github.io/tuttle/docs/musketeers_assets/characters_count.csv) you can import in our favorite spreadsheet software.
+The purpose of this tutorial is to explain, line by line, the [demo project](examples/musketeers) which scans the the novel *The Three Musketeers*, to measure the importance of each musketeer.
+From a zip archive, you will extract the text to produce a
+[png bar graph](http://abonnasseau.github.io/tuttle/docs/musketeers_assets/characters_count.png) and a [csv file](http://abonnasseau.github.io/tuttle/docs/musketeers_assets/characters_count.csv) you can import in our favorite spreadsheet software.

-You need to have `tuttle` [installed](https://github.com/abonnasseau/tuttle/releases) on Linux, with [gnu plot](http://www.gnuplot.info/) to run the tutorial.
-A  makes use of little python, gnu plot and shell code.
+You need to have `tuttle` [installed](https://github.com/abonnasseau/tuttle/releases) on Linux, with [gnuplot](http://www.gnuplot.info/) to run the tutorial.
+We'll use little python, gnuplot and shell code.

 # Unzip the novel